Stuycs-K/final-project-8-patwarys-zhangj/README.md

 Left Click The Difficulty To Open A Dropdown Menu Of Difficulties

-Right Click A Difficulty In The Dropdown Menu To Change Diificulty
+Left Click A Difficulty In The Dropdown Menu To Change Diificulty

 Right Click A Box After Winning Or Losing To Try Again Or Start A New Game